Learn

 Honey begins with bees collecting nectar from flowering plants.
 Inside the hive, that nectar is passed between bees, gently transformed through natural enzymes, and stored in honeycomb cells where excess moisture is reduced.
 Once the honey reaches the right balance, the cells are sealed — preserving it naturally.

 True honey is a single-ingredient food.
-It doesn’t require additives, preservatives, or processing to remain stable.
+It doesn’t require additives, preservatives, or heavy processing to remain stable.
 Its flavour, colour, and texture vary depending on the plants the bees forage on, the season, and the region — which is why no two honeys are ever exactly the same.

 Crystallisation is also a natural part of honey’s life cycle.
 Over time, the sugars in honey form crystals, causing it to thicken or solidify.
 This doesn’t mean the honey has spoiled or been altered — it’s simply honey behaving as nature intended.